 James Maloney: Dynamic half Maloney debuted for Melbourne but was a virtual unknown when he joined the Warriors in 2010.
 He made a monumental impact as an ultra-competitive playmaker and clutch goalkicker, helping spearhead the club’s drive to the 2011 grand final.
 He moved to Bondi Junction in 2013 was outstanding in the Roosters’ premiership triumph, scoring 252 points and starring in that year’s grand final victory.
 Maloney repeated the dose after joining Cronulla in 2016, steering the club to its first title, and proved highly valuable in two seasons at Penrith before heading to Super League at the end of 2019.
 A veteran of 14 Origins for NSW and three Tests for Australia, Maloney scored 1,825 points from 247 first-grade games – including 162 points in 44 games for the Panthers.

-Wayde Egan: After 29 games for the Panthers in 2018-19, local junior signed with the Warriors and took possession of the club’s No.9 jumper.
-He has featured in 33 games for the Warriors.
+Wayde Egan: After 29 games for the Panthers in 2018-19, local junior Egan signed with the Warriors and took possession of the club’s No.9 jumper.
+He has featured in 64 games for the Warriors and developed into one of the club’s most important players, as well as being an occasional captain.

 Jack Hetherington: The son of former Canberra premiership winner Brett Hetherington, the firebrand forward has played 16 games for Penrith since his 2018 debut.
 But he became an instant Warriors cult hero after joining the marooned club on a loan deal, starring in each of his six appearances before a high-tackle suspension brought a premature end to his memorable stint.